titbm/00-utc-daily-task-tracker/PRIVACY_POLICY.md

 - **tabs**: To open tasks in new tabs and detect when you close them
 - **contextMenus**: To add "Add to Daily Panel" option in right-click menu
 - **sidePanel**: To display the side panel interface
+- **downloads**: To export your tasks to a JSON file for backup purposes

 ## Third-Party Services